bcgov/Technology-Code-of-Practice/README.md

 9. How well does the solution perform?
 Can you analyse performance data or reviews?
 10. How well will the solution scale to meet your needs?
 11. Does the solution’s security meet your needs and does it have regular security patches?
 12. Is the solution flexible?
-You can customise the solution to fully meet your needs but be aware this can make future updates and security patches hard to implement.
+You can customize the solution to fully meet your needs but be aware this can make future updates and security patches hard to implement.
 13. Will the solution work with your other technology?
-14. Is the solution’s licence acceptable to your organisation’s business requirements?
+14. Is the solution’s licence acceptable to your organization’s business requirements?
 Are there any restrictions or gaps that would cause issues?
 15. Is the solution’s warranty acceptable and is there an option to buy one?

 #### Related guides and sources [Note: From UK context, need BC versions]